Planeta Bur: Plot

 While over an ocean near a beach, the three cosmonauts submerge their hovercar to escape an attack from a large flying pterosaur-like creature.
-While Underwater, they discover a head sculpture, with ruby gemstone eyes, of one of the flying creatures, apparently made by an intelligent species.
+While Underwater, they discover a sculpture of the head of one of the flying creatures, with rubies for eyes and apparently made by an intelligent species.
 After emerging onto the beach, Alyosha discovers a strange triangular rock, which he keeps.

 After they radio-contact robot John and learn of the two fevers, they instruct John to immediately administer life-saving medicine.
-Ivan and Allan soon recover, just as flows of molten hot mud surround them.
+Ivan and Allan soon recover, just as a boiling hot mudflow surrounds them.
 Desperately, Ivan has robot John carry them safely across the steaming mud, but the robot over-heats and slows down from their added weight.
 Robot John attempts to forcibly remove them with its claw and injures Allan in the process.
 The hovercar suddenly arrives just in time to rescue the two men and quickly leave the area.
 Robot John, now non-functional from the intense heat, slowly descends into the now deep molten flow.
 During their trip back to Sirius, they again see another gigantic brontosaur-like creature, and new fin-backed dinosaur-like animals.

 After safely returning to Sirius, they discover a recorded, desperate message from Masha saying that she is going to defy her orders from Lunar Station 7 and land on Venus to search for them.
 This causes much anguish over her not surviving on this hostile world.
-Unstable ground and a rain flood are now threatening Sirius, so they must take off immediately.
+Unstable ground and a rainstorm are now threatening Sirius, so they must take off immediately.
 During this, Alyosha discovers that his strange rock has crumbled apart to reveal a small sculpture of a beautiful woman's face, proving there is human life on Venus.
 He starts shouting to the others about what he has found, as they hurriedly pull him inside Sirius.
 They quickly launch just before the ground begins to break apart.
 Rising into space, they suddenly regain radio-contact from Masha, who tells them she finally decided to remain in orbit for them, as she had been ordered.
 Sirius then proceeds to safely return to Lunar Station 7.